 Interest, fees in the nature of interest and penalties in the nature of interest from bank, credit, travel, entertainment and other card receivables are allocated to New York State if the card holder's domicile is in New York State.
-It is presumed that the card holder's domicile and billing address are the same.
+It is presumed that the domicile of a card holder is its billing address.